-New Venture Creation for Business and Tourism half unit Prerequisites: BUSI 1112 or THMT 1101 and BUSI/THMT 3311 or permission of the instructor.
+New Venture Creation for Business and Tourism 0.5 unit Prerequisites: BUSI 1112 or THMT 1101 and BUSI/THMT 3311 or permission of the instructor

 A focus on the practical application of a business plan.
 Students will write a condensed business plan in the first two weeks of class then spend the remainder of the term operating the business.
-(Also listed as THMT 4446)